 Informational interviews, initiated by job seekers, serve as a means to gain insights about a company and receive guidance from professionals belonging to the desired field.
-They great networking can be opportunities and a chance to make impression with potential an employers.
+They can be great networking opportunities and a chance to make an impression with potential employers.
 Jobseekers can take the lead.